AmeliaYozu/Storytelling1/README.md

-# StreamingDataStart
+# Storytelling1
 Storytelling coursework1

 I chose Twitter Streaming as my incoming source, each data represent a Tweet sent by a person.

+Summary:
+From each individual message, you can know about: someone just posted a Tweet, with the content of this Tweet, at what time, what place, probably with or related with who; which trend(hashtag) the Tweet follows.
+(Also can sense the mood of the poster by reading the words or using a sentiment analysis tool.).

+Following is detailed interpretion of each message captured in the streaming:

 Each individual message can fall into 3 parts:

 <b>1.
 Tweet Information</b>